Hurricane Iris: Meteorological history

 Early on October 8, after turning west-southwestward away from the Greater Antilles, Iris began strengthening again, with warm waters and an absence of significant wind shear and the NHC predicted peak winds of 105 mph before the storm would hit Belize.
 However, Iris instead began to rapidly intensify within the favorable conditions, going from 95 to 140 mph in a 12-hour period on October 8, making Iris a Category 4 hurricane on the Saffir-Simpson scale; in the same duration, the minimum central pressure dropped 38 mbar (1.12 inHg).
 While intensifying, the hurricane developed concentric eyewalls, with an innermost eye having a diameter of 7 mi.
-For comparison, the smallest known eye diameter on record for an Atlantic hurricane was about 3 mi, during Hurricane Wilma in 2005.
+For comparison, the smallest known eye diameter on record for an Atlantic hurricane was about 2 nmi, during Hurricane Wilma in 2005.
 With such a small eye, a Hurricane Hunters flight could not deploy a dropsonde into the center of Iris, and shortly after the flight, the innermost eye collapsed as the core paralleled the Honduras coastline just offshore.
 This resulted in a temporary and slight weakening during an eyewall replacement cycle, but within a few hours Iris re-intensified to attain peak winds of 145 mph just off Belize.
 At 02:00 UTC on October 9, it made landfall at peak intensity in Monkey River Town in the southern portion of Belize.
 Operationally, it was assessed as having made landfall with winds of 150 mph, though for an unknown reason this was lowered in post-analysis.